Phan-Kandula/Level_Editor/README.md

 * The clipboard is shared among all windows so you can copy and paste from one editor window to another
 * Ctrl + left_click sets a tile's isWalkable() property.
 This property is recorded for each tile when saving a level.
 * You can select a group of tiles and then use Ctrl + left_click to change the isWalkable() property for the entire selection
+* You must write the code to load levels yourself

+## Suggestions ##
+* For larger images, use a Paint Editor to chop them up into smaller tiles.
+* Once you have level loading working, use a separate window to save all the things you build that are multi-tile objects.
+Then you can paste them into your levels from one source.
+* The Level Editor  is designed for background scenery but you could add a Sprite layer to add items, objects, characters, etc on top of the background layer.
+At that point, you would have a complete level editor that literally sets up the complete levels in your game.